 I put it off as long as I possibly could.
 I NEEDED that extra break each day.
-Moving usually meant puking, and my little pretoddler boy was a mover.
+Since I was pregnant, moving usually meant puking, and my little pretoddler boy was a mover.
 But it couldn’t wait anymore.
 The day finally came when I had to face the music so to speak.
-I had to drop my child’s morning nap.

 And what a glorious thing it was!
 Not only did it make it easier to fit in everything we wanted to in a day, but it made it so he took a longer afternoon nap.
 That meant a longer period of rest for me as a pregnant mamma, which was just what I needed.

 I have come to find that I always love moving to one nap a day.
 It seems scary, but it opens up life in a whole new way.
 You get the ENTIRE MORNING open to do things without your child needing to sleep.
-It often seems like an eternity since that was possible.
+It often seems like an eternity since that was last possible.
 So while it may scare you a bit, trust me that there are fantastic things that come with the one nap schedule.

 There are always outliers.
 There will be some 13 month olds ready and there will be some 23 month olds you are trying to convince to move to one nap.

 At least once each week, I get asked essentially, “I think my 10 month old is ready to drop his morning nap.
 Should I do it?”

 It really is almost always a 10 month old, though sometimes it is an 11 or 12 month old.
 I strongly recommend against dropping the morning nap before your child is one year old.
 Very strongly.
-Usually when people drop that nap too young, they create a sleep problem that spirals for months.
+Usually, when people drop that nap too young, they create a sleep problem that spirals for months.

 If your child is 10 months old and seems like he needs to drop a nap, he is either experiencing a sleep regression, he needs a little more waketime before naps, he is teething, or he needs playtime to be more stimulating physically and/or mentally.
 There is a 10 month sleep regression around 10 months old.
 Always be careful you do not mistake a sleep regression for a need to change up your sleep schedule.

-Let’s discuss this transition time.
+Let’s discuss this nap transition time.
 Most, if not all, children go through this transition time before they are ready to fully drop the morning nap.
 This is true whether your child is 14 months old and starting to seem ready or 18 months old and starting to seem ready.